joeroe/numerals/README.md

 <!-- badges: end -->

-**numerals** is an R package that extends the base numeric types so that they can be printed as UTF characters in international numeral systems.
+**numerals** is an R package that extends the base numeric types so that they can be printed as UTF digits from international numeral systems.
 It currently supports Eastern Arabic (`"ar"`) and Persian (`"fa"`) numerals.

 ## Installation